-However, the focus of this post is about FRESH figs and why, as it turns out, they are so good for diabetics to eat.
+However, the focus of this post is about FRESH figs and why, as it turns out, they are so good for diabetics to eat as well.
 By the way, "anjeer" is another commonly used name for fig, especially outside the United States.

 I must admit that I do not have much history in eating fresh figs (anjeer).
 However, I was standing in the check-out line at the grocery store the other day talking with the lady in front of me who had several packs of fresh figs - 3 varieties in fact.
 She was a walking natural commercial for figs as she simply exuded the physical appearance and attitude of a very healthy person.
 That conversation really motivated me to do some research on figs and I'm glad I did because, as it turns out, fresh figs are an excellent dietary choice for diabetics.

 It's no wonder that I have never been a big fig (anjeer) eater - and they aren't anywhere near the most popularly consumed fruits.
 The main reason for this is they are extremely perishable.
-In fact, they only last about 3-4 days if you put them in the refrigerator.
-For this reason, it is difficult for grocers to carry fresh figs. However, during the months of August through October, which is now of course, you should be able to find some good ones.
-Most figs that are grown commercially are dried - something like 80% - 90% (sources varied on this stat).
-Dried figs do offer the benefits that I discuss below but not as much as fresh figs so you should try to take advantage of the fresh fig season which we're in right now.
+In fact, they only last about 3-4 days, even if you put them in the refrigerator.
+For this reason, it is difficult for grocers to carry fresh figs. However, during the months of August through October, which is now of course, you should be able to find some good fresh figs. Most figs that are grown commercially are dried - it's something like 80% - 90% of all figs are dried in fact (sources varied on this stat).
+Dried figs do offer some of the benefits that I discuss below but not as much as fresh figs so you should try to take advantage of the fresh fig season which we're in right now.
 If you do buy dried figs, be sure to get organic so they are not treated with sulfur which negates the benefits.

 Here are some of the benefits of figs for diabetics I found from my research: